An accessible PDF version of this policy is at the bottom of the page.

 Purpose: This policy prescribes ethical standards for conducting research by employees and students of Eastern Washington University.
 The purpose of this policy is to comply with and support federal and state laws related to research.

 History: This policy supersedes UGS Policy 435-020 et seq.
-It was adopted by the EWU Board of Trustees (BOT) on January 20, 2011.
+It was adopted by the EWU Board of Trustees (BOT) on January 20, 2011 and includes housekeeping changes approved by the Policy Administrator on March 7, 2019.

 Applicability: This policy applies to all faculty, staff, and students of Eastern Washington University and to any persons engaged in research activities conducted under the auspices of the University.